 Current and Upcoming Events

-sustainNU invites you to connect with the Northwestern community through a celebration of Earth Month.
+sustainNU invites you to join us in celebration of Earth Month!
 This month, you can reduce your impact, connect to our planet, and be a part of a collective effort to celebrate the Earth.
+Northwestern has participated in the celebration of Earth Day since the 1970s.
+We are excited to continue this tradition in 2023!
 Check out the Earth Month page to learn more about how Northwestern is celebrating this year.

 We plan campus-wide events and activities to encourage enthusiasm for environmental issues and grow our sustainable campus community.

 Each fall, the sustainNU crew helps incoming students move in and properly recycle cardboard boxes. sustainNU is also present at resource and activities fairs throughout orientation to educate incoming students about the importance of sustainability.
 In 2015, we partnered with New Student and Family Programs and Athletics to make three Wildcat Welcome events zero-waste.